 The regulator may inform the public of the application and must consider any representations.

 The operator of the regulated facility must submit the application.
-The regulator must be satisfied that they will operate the facility in accordance with the environmental permit.
+The regulator must be satisfied that they will operate the facility in line with the environmental permit.

 How long will it take to process my application?

 It is in the public interest that we process your application before it can be granted and we aim to do this within 90 days.
 If you have not heard from us within this period, please contact us.

 Please contact us in the first instance.
 Anyone who is refused a licence or wants to object to a condition on the licence can appeal to their local magistrates' court within 21 days of receiving notice of the decision.

 The Integrated Pollution Prevention and Control (IPPC) Act was introduced in 1999 to comply with EU Directive's controlling emissions to air from certain industrial processes.
 The IPPC Act superseded Part I of the Environmental Protection Act 1990 (EPA), under which controls upon certain industrial activities could be introduced.